kdbinsidebrains/site/_features/09-watches.md

 All watching expressions have 2 states:

-- the value of an expression wasn't changed after execution and in this case the colour of the watch expression is not changed
+- the value of an expression wasn't changed after execution, and in this case the colour of the watch expression is not changed
-- the value of an expression was changed and in this case the colour will be changed to bold blue
+- the value of an expression was changed, and in this case the colour will be changed to bold blue
   ![state.png](/assets/images/features/watches/state.png)

 An error value highlighted with red colour.

 ## Updating watches

-Watches uses the same connection as the console to query values and if an instance is not available or busy, appropriate 'updating' message is shown after 1 second if result can be received.
+Watches uses the same connection as the console to query values, and if an instance is not available or busy, appropriate 'updating' message is shown after 1 second if a result can be received.
 ![updating.png](/assets/images/features/watches/updating.png)

 Watches are designed to be very light functionality and even any expression can be watches, it could be very wise to add